 Several teachers and students have asked what the planets look like in "true" or "natural" colors.
 They've noticed that each planet's appearance can vary greatly in photographs, and that many of the photographs are labeled as a "false-color" view.
 Many times scientists enhance the colors, or contrast of an image to draw out more detail.
+Or they use colors of light that our eyes can't detect and produce representative color images using colors we can see.
 It's actually quite difficult to reproduce in a photograph the way we see things with our eyes.
 It's especially difficult to do with the special, sensitive "black & white" (gray-scale) cameras on most telescopes, satellites, and space probes.

 The challenge for teachers is increased by the abundance of images now available on the Internet.
 Since I was unable to find a good web page to send teachers to, I've created this one.
 The photos below are the best I could find as representatives of what the planet would look like if we were looking out the window of a space craft as it passed by the planet.